What is Insight Selling?

+What is insight selling?
 While it may be a new concept to you and many in the staffing industry, insight selling has been around for years and has been deployed by sales professionals in other industries including enterprise software, financial services and systems integration.
 Perhaps you have heard the terms "selling with insights, "challenger sale," "provocative selling," and others.
 Either way, they all essentially imply the same thing which is sellers sharing relevant insights with with their prospects to position themselves as a thought leader in order to quickly establish trust and credibility and move deals forward in a way in which traditional sales techniques cannot.
-The act of executing Insight selling supports and aligns with a consultative sales approach.
+The act of executing Insight selling supports and aligns with consultative selling.

 How Did Insight Selling Came About?